BADTV: Unveiling Backdoor Threats in Third-Party Task Vectors: Model Hijacking Attack

-\subsubsection{Different Model Sturctures}
+\subsection{Different Model Sturctures}

-In this section, we evaluate model hijacking attacks on ViT-B-16, ViT-B-32, and ConvNeXt Base.
-We measure the hijacking ASR using one BTV (EuroSAT) and one CTV (GTSRB), with EuroSAT hijacked by MNIST, SVHN, and CIFAR-10.
-Figure~\ref{fig:hijack_model_structures} shows that architecture has only a minor influence on outcomes: ViT-B-16 and ViT-B-32 both achieve around 80\% ASR for all three hijacking tasks, while ConvNeXt Base performs slightly worse.
+In this section, we evaluate model hijacking attacks on \texttt{ViT-B-16}, \texttt{ViT-B-32}, and \texttt{ConvNeXt Base}.
+Under the realistic setting, we measure the hijacking ASR using $t=\text{EuroSAT}$ and $t_1=\text{GTSRB}$, with EuroSAT hijacked by MNIST, SVHN, and CIFAR10.
+Figure~\ref{fig:hijack_model_structures} shows that architecture has only a minor influence on outcomes: \texttt{ViT-B-16} and \texttt{ViT-B-32} both achieve around 80\% ASR for all three hijacking tasks, while \texttt{ConvNeXt Base} performs slightly worse.

-\subsubsection{Different Dimensions of Latent Space}
+\subsection{Different Dimensions of Latent Space}

-In this section, we investigate whether the encoder/decoder’s latent space dimension influences the attack’s effectiveness.
-We use the same 1 BTV–1 CTV setup from Appendix~\ref{appdix:model_architecture} and fix the architecture to ViT-B-32.
-As shown in Figure~\ref{fig:hijack_dim}, altering the latent space dimension has minimal effect on the ASR.
-In fact, increasing the dimension slightly reduces the ASR, suggesting that the latent space size in the auto-encoder has little impact on the attack’s performance.
+While the model hijacking attack utilizes an autoencoder, we investigate whether the latent space dimension of the encoder/decoder affects the attack effectiveness.
+We adopt the setup from \S\ref{subsubsec:model_architecture} and fix the architecture to \texttt{ViT-B-32}.
+Figure~\ref{fig:hijack_dim} demonstrates that varying the latent space dimension minimally influences ASR.
+In fact, a larger dimension slightly reduces ASR, indicating that the latent space dimension of the autoencoder has negligible impact on the attack's performance.

-\subsubsection{Adding multiple clean task vectors}
+\subsection{Adding multiple clean task vectors}

-We previously noted that adding more clean models could degrade backdoor attack performance, potentially offering a defense.
-Here, we examine whether adding more clean tasks similarly affects model hijacking.
+We previously observed in \S\ref{subsubsec:multiCTV} that adding more benign tasks could degrade backdoor attack performance, potentially serving as a defense (though evidence in \S\ref{subsubsec:multiCTV} also indicates otherwise).
+Here, we investigate whether increasing the number of benign tasks similarly affects model hijacking attacks.
 We use a BTV with EuroSAT as the original task and SVHN as the hijacking task.
-As shown in Figure~\ref{fig:nclean_hijack}, even as the number of clean tasks grows, the ASR remains consistently above 80\%. \textbf{Hence, adding clean tasks minimally impacts hijacking and does not serve as an effective defense mechanism.}
+As shown in Figure~\ref{fig:nclean_hijack}, the ASR consistently remains above 80\% despite an increase in benign tasks.
+Therefore, adding benign tasks minimally impacts hijacking effectiveness and does not constitute an effective defense mechanism.